 You got a church.

-In Tabka, where the multiplication of the loaves and the fish, a Catholic community, graffiti there, talking about getting rid of the idols or something like that, some sort of Old Testament statement and burning, burning a statue of the Virgin Mary and parts of the monastery there.
+Yeah, that was run in Tabka, where the multiplication of the loaves and the fish, a Catholic community, graffiti there, talking about getting rid of the idols or something like that, some sort of Old Testament statement and burning, burning a statue of the Virgin Mary and parts of the monastery there.

-So, but that was a small segment.
+But that was a small segment.

-Like even at that time, Ben Gavir and Smotrich were like sort of outcasts in Israel.
+Like even at that time, Ben-Gavir and Smotrich were like sort of outcasts in Israel.

 They weren't the prominent members of Israeli society and what they represented in those religious zealots of it.